Selected portfolio of sound design & music, commercial and non commercial in 96 seconds.

 The sound design reflects the gradual unveiling of the motorcar from the dark shadows of a warehouse.
 Using atmosphere and tension, the audio builds up to a roaring crescendo when the engine fires into full acceleration.
 With no music in the mix the sound design could take centre stage.

 Sound design, music & audio post for this 360° film featuring spatial audio, best experienced using headphones.
-The audio needed to transport the viewer into the paintings, becoming 360° places the viewer can explore.
+The audio transports the viewer into the paintings, becoming 360° places the viewer can explore.
 The spatial audio production allows sounds to emanate from objects, creating an immersive and realistic sonic environment when the user looks around.
-NOTE Safari doesn't yet support 360° video, use another browser for viewing embedded video.
+NOTE Safari now supports 360° video, but not spatial audio!
+Use another browser (Chrome) for viewing video.

 Experience Surrealist paintings like never before in this 360° virtual reality film.
 Explore the illusory perceptions of a Spanish plain in Salvador Dalí’s 1930s masterpiece, Moment de transition.
 Discover the enigmatic dreamscape of Paul Delvaux’s Jeunes filles au bord de l’eau.
 Interpret the powerfully evocative part human, part machine-like creatures in André Masson’s Hôtel d’automates.
 And marvel at the juxtaposition of a powerful lion and a fragile egg in René Magritte’s Le Repas de Noces.